-Mujaddara is pure Levantine comfort food.
-It’s a delicious, vegan recipe made with lentils, fried onions, and rice.
-The Levant region of the Middle East (the Eastern Mediterranean countries) has some of the best food in the world.
-Think: rice, cucumbers, mint leaves, pomegranate, tons of spices, olives, hummus, etc. This dish is no exception.
+Mujaddara is a delicious, vegan recipe made with lentils, fried onions, and rice.
+It’s a Middle Eastern recipe that is total comfort food.
+The Levant region of the Middle East (the Eastern Mediterranean countries) has some of the best food in the world, like rice, cucumbers, mint leaves, pomegranate, tons of spices, olives, hummus, etc. This dish is no exception.
 It’s delicious.

 What to serve with Mujaddara

 I don’t like to serve mujaddara without a salad – it seems too heavy on its own.
 It’s also delicious with minted yogurt.
 I wanted to show how this dish could be served vegan though, so I didn’t include yogurt in these photos.
 Tonight, we’ll be eating it as pictured, but when I take it to work tomorrow for lunch, I’ll take along some yogurt and maybe some golden raisins to mix in the mujaddara to change it up.

 This recipe is a perfect use of my mandoline.
 I don’t like using it when there aren’t lots of veggies to chop, because it’s more time consuming to clean than a simple chef’s knife.
 For this dish, four onions have to be chopped, plus the radishes for the salad.
 I saved myself tons of time using my mandoline.
 Just be careful with your fingers, if you decide to use one!

 Tips for Making This Recipe